Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/What is the difference between a evergreen note and a topic note.md

 ---
 created: 2021-05-22
-modification date: Saturday 22nd May 2021 23:32:06
 note-type:
-  evergreen-note
+- evergreen-note
+date modified: Monday, October 4th 2021, 1:02:07 am
 ---

 #### [[What is the difference between a evergreen note and a topic note]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`